The first full-length treatment of Ed Broadbent’s ideas and remarkable seven-decade engagement in public life

 BUY FROM ECW PRESS:

-Ed Broadbent was the leader of Canada’s New Democratic Party from 1975 to 1989 and Member of Parliament for Oshawa (1968–1990) and Ottawa Centre (2004–2006).
+Ed Broadbent PC CC was the leader of Canada’s New Democratic Party from 1975 to 1989 and member of Parliament for Oshawa (1968–1990) and Ottawa Centre (2004–2006).
 Before his entry into politics, he taught political theory at York University.
-He was vice president of the Socialist International between 1979 and 1989 and director of the International Centre for Human Rights and Democratic Development from 1990 to 1996.
+He was vice president of the Socialist International from 1979 to 1989 and director of the International Centre for Human Rights and Democratic Development from 1990 to 1996.
 In 2011, he was the founding chair of the Broadbent Institute.
+He was appointed a member of the Privy Council by Prime Minister Pierre Trudeau in 1982 and in 2001 received the highest civilian honour when he was made Companion of the Order of Canada.
+He is the editor of Democratic Inequality: What Went Wrong? and a frequent author of newspaper and magazine opinion articles.

-Frances Abele, C.M., is Chancellor’s Professor of Public Policy and Administration at Carleton University.
-She is research fellow at the Carleton Centre for Community Innovation, the Institute for Research on Public Policy, and the Broadbent Institute.
+Frances Abele CM is Distinguished Research Professor and Chancellor’s Professor of Public Policy Emerita at Carleton University.
+She is a research fellow at the Carleton Centre for Community Innovation and the Broadbent Institute.
+Much of her work focuses on Indigenous-Canada relations.

 Published: October 2023